NrsSystems/docs/general-ops/action-plans.md

 You must provide content in all three of these fields to create this action.

 ### Update Digital Display
-This action works in conjunction with the XSPONSE Digital Display device.
-If you have an XSPONSE Digital Display associated with your account, you can set it to show a view (content) and optionally play a sound for a length of time you choose.
+If you have an XSPONSE Digital Display associated with your account, you can use this action to set it to show a view (content) and optionally play a sound for a length of time you choose.
+This action overrides the normal settings for the display in the Displays Management pane, so that the display can show timely and important information in an emergency or other event.

 ![update digital display example](action_creation_example1.png) _To view larger: on a computer, right-click and select "open in new tab"; on a mobile touchscreen, use the zoom gesture._